 Stress Versus Pressure

-Lenzkes said we often confuse “stress” with “pressure.”
-It’s helpful to understand the difference.
+In Lenzkes’ book, she talks about “stress” and “pressure” – and how we often confuse the two.
+It is helpful to understand the difference.
 Here’s how she explained it in Sunshine and Storms.

-Consider the poll results.
-The first list – annoyances, difficulties, and interruptions – highlights the pressures we experience.
+Consider the lists above.
+The first one – annoyances, difficulties, and interruptions – spotlights the pressures we experience in life.
 But the second list is different.
 It describes our reactions to those pressures.

-Stress occurs when external pressures collide with our unhealthy, internal reactions.
+Psychological stress occurs when external pressures collide with unhealthy, internal reactions.
 Things like bad attitudes, unrealistic expectations, and resistance to change.
+This is important to understand because change is essential to overcoming stress.

 Change From the Inside Out

-When we understand that stress is a reaction to pressure, we see our need for change.
-And this change must occur from the inside out.
-This often adds “more stress because we know [we can’t change] our own hearts,” Lenzkes wrote.
+When we understand that stress is a reaction to pressure, we can see our need for change.
+But the change must happen from the inside out.
+This usually adds “more stress because we know [we can’t change] our own hearts,” wrote Lenzkes.

 But God can.
 In fact, it’s His job to change us.
-Our job is to:
+He’s in the business of changing hearts and lives.
+And yet, we have a job to do, as well.
+It’s our job to:

 Related Posts